On the

 Elijah and Philipe welcome any feedback about the event or future

-events at transclientsspeak@gmail.com.
+transclientsspeak@gmail.com.
 If anyone is inspired to create

 another panel to amplify the voices of another group of people who are